Sueza-project/speechci/README.md

 # Run container with port mapping
 `docker run -dp 8000:3000 speechci-audio `

-# PORT lessing by react apps to communicate with fastapi
+# PORT listening by react apps to communicate with fastapi
 `5049`

 # Build and Run FastAPI docker image